 In the year 2022, the internet is expected to grow rapidly.
 We may not be jumping on the metaverse yet, but there are best practices you can start implementing to have a more impactful nonprofit website.

-This year’s top trends include a focus on user experience, mobile-friendliness, and online security.
+This year’s top web trends for nonprofits include a focus on user experience, mobile-friendliness, and online security.

 1. More video everywhere